Xenogix/DAI-PracticalWork1-LP-AM/readme.md

 [Polien Lionel](https://github.com/polionel) and [Menétrey Arthur](https://github.com/xenogix)

 ## User guide :
-This software is a java based CLI which allows you to convert a Json file to XML and vice versa and thus include the following commands :
+This software is a Java-based CLI that allows you to convert a Json file into XML and vice versa, and therefore includes the following commands :

 | Command   |           Purpose           |
 |:----------|:---------------------------:|